twright1999/SheffJam2019/README.md

 ## Description

 SheffJam treasure hunt is a 2D dungeon crawl game where the player can fight enemies and collect treasure.
-This game was created for SheffJam VI which was a 30-hour Game Jam organised by the Computer Science Society and the University of Sheffield with the brief of "Treasure".
+This game was created for SheffJam VI which was a 30-hour Game Jam organised by the Computer Science Society at the University of Sheffield with the brief of "Treasure".

 ## How to Play